 - Make sure you wash your hands and any tools or surfaces that have touched raw meat after handling it.
 You did not want to cross contaminate.

-Cajun Chicken and Shrimp with Creamy Cajun Sauce
+Easy Cajun Shrimp and Pasta with Creamy Cajun Sauce Recipe

 - Prep Time: 10 min